 For the driving of vehicles in traffic areas where drivers and/or vehicles are not authorised, such transport shall be escorted by an authorised driver and an authorised vehicle.
-Drivers and vehicles with a valid driving permit and vehicle permit are
+Drivers and vehicles with a valid driving permit and vehicle permit are classified as authorised to perform escorting in the traffic areas in which they are allowed.
+Escort of vehicles during state visits, emergency vehicles with blue lights, and Mifor are exempt from the requirement of self-inspection of vehicles.

-Α classified as authorised to perform escorting in the traffic areas in which they are R allowed.
-See Swedavia's extranet for procedure.
+See Swedavia's extranet for procedure Escort of vehicles.